Algebraic classifications for fragments of first-order logic and beyond: An algebra for first-order logic

+We point out yet another natural fragment inspired by our algebraic approach, namely the algebra $\mathrm{GRA}(e,s,\backslash,\Dot{\cap},\exists)$.
+This algebra is interesting because, for example, it contains the guarded $\mathrm{FO}^2$ and the guarded $\mathrm{FL}$ on the level of sentences. \begin{theorem} The satisfiability problem of $\mathrm{GRA}(e,s,\backslash,\Dot{\cap},\exists)$ is \textsc{ExpTime}-complete. \end{theorem} \begin{proof} See Appendix \ref{appendix:unfo-fluted-complexity} \end{proof}

 Going beyond $\mathrm{FO}$ is a key future research direction.
-For the sake of brevity, we mention here only one of many relevant operators to be investigated.
+There are many relevant possibilities.
 Define the \textbf{equicardinality operator} $H$ such that $(H(\mathcal{T},\mathcal{S}))^{\mathfrak{A}} = \top_0$ if $\mathit{rel}(\mathcal{T}^{\mathfrak{A}})$ and $\mathit{rel}(\mathcal{S}^{\mathfrak{A}})$ have the same (possibly infinite cardinal) number of tuples; else output $\bot_0$. \emph{No restrictions on the input relation arities are imposed}.
 Adding related quantifiers (e.g., the H\"{a}rtig quantifier) to quite weak $\mathrm{FO}$-fragments is known to lead to undecidability.
-Nevertheless, we have already found natural decidable systems containing the operator $H$---to be discussed in the full version---that can be defined via suitably chosen sets of operators used.
+Nevertheless, interesting related decidable systems can be defined.
+Also, the transitive closure operator is interesting and relevant in its various possible forms.